btsimonh/PCA9685-pigpio-client/README.md

 moveTo(servo, target_posn, duration_ms); // NOT ASYNC.  move the servo to a new position over a period (starts a 40ms timer) moveToScaled(servo, scaled_target_posn, duration_ms); // NOT ASYNC.  move the servo to a new position over a period (starts a 40ms timer) - scaled so 0-1 -> min-max as set.
 ```

+# Acknowledgments

+It was made possible because of the brilliant work by the writers of [piopiod](https://abyz.me.uk/rpi/pigpio/pigpiod.html), and the implementaiton of [pigpio-client](https://github.com/guymcswain/pigpio-client) by @guymcswain (hopefully he'll merge my i2c enhancements soon...).